bmbkr/trustedinjector/README.md

 This is a LoadLibrary injector for Counter-Strike: Global Offensive.

 ## Information
-It automatically bypasses trusted mode by removing the hook on `NtOpenFile`.
+It automatically bypasses trusted mode by removing hooks on various Win32 functions.

 ## Usage
  - Open CS:GO